Team-Topaz/Cookbook/Desserts/Sugar Cookies.md

 Steps
 -----
-1. Cream together butter and sugar.
+1. Cream together softened butter and sugar.
 2. Add milk, egg, and vanilla.
 Mix well.
 3. Add the rest of the cookie ingredients and combine.
 4. Roll to 1/2" thickness and cut with cookie cutters.